Visiting the Opera

 Are children welcome at the Latvian National Opera?

 There is no admittance for pre-school aged children to adult matinee performances or evening performances.
 Children three years of age and up are welcome to attend family-friendly performances in the Great Hall and educational programmes in the New Hall.
+The event "Concert for Babies" is suitable also for younger children.
 You can find more information on children’s tickets HERE.
 We recommend talking to your child in advance about the performance itself, as well as how they (and you!) should behave while at the opera.

 Several of the performances held at the Latvian National Opera are not recommended for pre-school-aged or primary-school-aged children!
 Before buying tickets, please consider whether the respective performance will be a great experience, or a trial and error for your patience, as well as your child’s.

 Where can I get a programme?

 Programmes are available for purchase from the ushers.
 Programmes may be purchased before performances, as well as during intermission.
-You can pay for the programme with cash or by card.
+Purchase of programmes is possible only with contactless methods of payment (contactless payment cards, smartphone (Apple Pay, Google Pay, etc.), smart watch, smart ring, etc.).

 What do I do if I want to present a performer with flowers?